 Photographers that Influence me are Galen Rowell, Ansel Adams and others to numerous to mention.

-Artists that influence me are Eyvind Earle, Roger Dean, Salvador Dali and Jacek Yerka
+Artists that influence me are Eyvind Earle, Roger Dean, Greg Newbold, Bruce Ricker, Salvador Dali, Jacek Yerka and most recently Ernst Haeckel

 I thank God for enough health to hike into his creation and the means to capture a moment of the experience in a photograph.
 I'm thankful for the means to share that moment with you.
 Art and photography have always been a part of my life.